IBM-Automation-SPGI/apic-pot-v3/Event-EndPoint/lab3/ReadMe.md

 	![](./images/client6.png)

-1. Click on the dropdown for flight landing and select the subscribe.
+1. Click on the dropdown for flight landing and select the **Subscribe** operation.
 This will give you code snippets to get started.

 	Select the kafka-console-consumer